mp-czhang/mp-czhang.github.io/_clinical/clinical-Proton2A.md

 ---
 title: "Proton dosimetry annual QA"
-date: 2023-9-15
+date: 2024-11-1
-excerpt: "I completed the annual QA in 2023 of the double-scattering proton system and verified all available beam models using the IBA Blue Phantom®. "
+excerpt: "I completed the annual QA for Mevion S250™ Proton System using PTW MP3-P 3D water tank and PTW trufix PPC05.
+I measured PDD, flatness and symmetry of selected proton beams.
+I also used IBA Matrixx to verify the flatness, symmetry and penumbra.
+We used the PTW farmer chamber to perform absolute dosimetry and verified the machine output. "
 collection: clinical
 ---

-I completed the annual QA for Mevion S250™ Proton System using PTW MP3-P 3D water tank.
+I completed the annual QA for Mevion S250™ Proton System using PTW MP3-P 3D water tank and PTW trufix PPC05.
+I measured PDD, flatness and symmetry of selected proton beams.
+I also used IBA Matrixx to verify the flatness, symmetry and penumbra.
+We used the PTW farmer chamber to perform absolute dosimetry and verified the machine output.